View information for the Department of History .

 1. All graduate students with conditionally classified status must take the following course in their first fall semester:

 2. All students must take 11 additional units at the 5000 level.

 At least eight of these additional units must be from the following Graduate Seminars: HIST 5900, 5910, and/or 5920.

 3. The remaining 5000 level units may come from the following courses:

 Note: HIST 5900, 5910, and 5920 may only be repeated for credit with a different instructor.

 4. All students must complete additional coursework at the 4000 level.

-Extra work, as specified by the instructor, is required to complete the 30-unit master’s degree requirement.
+With extra work as specified by the instructor, to complete the 30-unit master’s degree requirement.
 The only 4000-level classes not appropriate for graduate students are HIST 4000, 4960, and 4980.